JustinDudley/alg-slice-flip-and-widen/README.txt

-THERE EXIST AT LEAST 2 BRANCHES OF THIS PROJECT IN git
+THERE EXIST AT LEAST 2 BRANCHES OF THIS PROJECT IN git (update:  Currently 5.
+One is a backup)

 **** NOTE:  THE TWO FILES WITH 1 MILLION AND 5 MILLION ALGS HAVE BEEN MOVED TO Alg_Slice_And_Widen_daddy (actually, to a folder within that folder).